mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              Input: Question="Where do I work?, context: My name is John and I work at Microsoft in Seattle.
              Output: {Score': 0.78, 'Start': 30, 'End': 38, 'Answer': 'Microsoft'}

      5. **Translation.** Translating from one language (e.g., English) to another language (e.g., Persian).
-The input is a txt from the source language and the output is the desired translation.
+The input is a text from the source language and the output is the desired translation.

              Input: How are you doing, Ali ?
              Output: حالت چطورهست، علی ؟

      7. **Summarization.** Summarization is the task of reducing a text into a shorter text while keeping most of the important parts of referenced in the text.
-Both input and out are texts.
+Both input and output are texts.
+This may be a supervised and discriminative task.

              Input: America has changed dramatically during recent years.
 Not only has the number of graduates in traditional engineering disciplines such as mechanical, civil, electrical, chemical, and aeronautical engineering declined, but in most of the premier American universities engineering curricula now concentrate on and encourage largely the study of engineering science.
 As a result, there